Goooler/StringResExporter/README.md

 which contains three sheets: [`StringRes`](src/test/resources/sheets/StringRes.csv), [`PluralsRes`](src/test/resources/sheets/PluralsRes.csv) and [`ArrayRes`](src/test/resources/sheets/ArrayRes.csv).
-If you want to import resources from a XLS file, you must use the same formatted sheets, including the same sheet names and row names
+If you want to import resources from a XLS file, you must use the same formatted sheets, including the same sheet names and column names

 ## Install